Horse riders! Come together for local horse trails!

 About the new horse trail in the Magney-Snively Natural Area:

-We officially opened the Ely Peak Loop to horses on October 12, but there are a few things to know.
+The City of Duluth officially opened the Ely Peak Loop to horses on October 12, 2018, but there are a few things to know.
 1) We are still waiting for the City of Duluth to install etiquette, designation and directional signage.
-This means there may be inappropriate use of the trail and it might be confusing.
+DAHTA put up some temporary signs, however there it is still confusing.
 2) The repaired loop is about 4 miles.
 Horses can also ride on W. Skyline Pkwy., including in the winter when the road is closed.
 3) Parking is at the trailhead parking lot at 10005 W. Skyline Parkway.
 4) There are horse only reroute trails off the main trail to avoid steep inclines.
 Please use the reroutes.
-5) We will monitor trail conditions in the spring for when it is dry enough for riding.
-Check this site before you go.
+5) The trail is dry enough for summer/fall riding.
+Check this site before you go in the spring.
 6) Remove all manure from parking lot (haul it out with you).

 We are currently setting our next trail development goals for expanded riding opportunities.
 DAHTA is a 100% volunteer organization.
 We need YOU to help us make this happen.
 Join or donate and then come ride with us!